Love + Fear: Music and lyrics

 Love + Fear has been described as a subdued, pop, dance-pop, synth-pop, and electropop record.
 Marina described the album as a "contemporary pop record".
-Its production was characterised to be "pristine", with booming synth lines and beat-driven ballads.
+Its production was characterised as "pristine", with booming synth lines and beat-driven ballads.
 Jeffrey Davies of PopMatters classified the album as "likely her most commercial attempt to date".
 Marina described the songwriting in the album to be more honest and direct in comparison to her previous works.
 Love + Fear is a double album that is split into two eight-track collections (Love and Fear), with each collection exploring psychologist Elisabeth Kübler-Ross' theory that humans are only capable of experiencing the nominal two emotions: love and fear.
 According to a statement, Love was said to deal with a "longing to enjoy life", while Fear would address themes of gender inequality, insecurity, and the desire to understand one's purpose.
 Marina elaborated on this, quoting Kübler-Ross: "There are only two emotions: Love and Fear.
 All positive emotions come from love, all negative emotions from fear.
 We cannot feel these two emotions together, at exactly the same time.
 They're opposites."

 Songs

 Love + Fear opens with "Handmade Heaven", which was described as a musical departure from "the bubblegum pop excess and cheekiness" of Marina's first three albums.
 Lyrically, the song refers to her admiration of nature and the outdoors.
 In a track-by-track interview for Love + Fear with Apple Music, she revealed that climate change served as a main source of inspiration for the track.
 During the refrain, she sings alongside several layers of her own vocals, creating a choir-sounding effect; she coos: "In this handmade heaven, I come alive / Blue birds forever, colour the sky".
 "Superstar" is a synth-pop and electro track that was compared to the sound of Marina's second studio album Electra Heart (2012).
 The track upholds triumphant, unconditional love and reflects the overarching ethos of the album's Love half.
-Lake Schatz from Consequence of Sound described her vocals on the track as "almost operatic" and noted the understated presence of a piano.
-The singer referred to "Superstar" a "true love song" that "celebrates the hard work that goes into a good relationship".
+Lake Schatz from Consequence described her vocals on the track as "almost operatic" and noted the understated presence of a piano.
+The singer referred to "Superstar" as a "true love song" that "celebrates the hard work that goes into a good relationship".
 "True" continues this theme of affection and connection, expanding upon the surface-level idea of love introduced earlier in the record.
 "Enjoy Your Life" is an indie-pop track driven by rhythmic percussion and Marina's soothing vocals, culminating in a simple reminder to "enjoy your life."